 - The time stamp server (optional)

-- A PFX file must contain the password.
-If it contains a password protected private key, the password must be specified using an additional parameter.
+- If a PFX file contains a password protected private key, the password must be specified using an additional parameter.
 Alternatively, the private key can be provided by a CSP (see below).

 - A certificate can be stored in a certificate store.
 In this case, you must provide the certificate name or thumbprint.
 (A certificate from the Windows certificate store can be chosen automatically, but this is fragile and therefore not recommended.)

 - You can also use a hardware security module through the Windows certificate store.

 SHA-1 is no longer considered secure by the crypto community or Microsoft.
 Hackers may be able to forge signatures based on this outdated algorithm.
 Therefore, current versions of Windows will only accept signatures based on SHA-1 digests for files that were signed and time-stamped before 2016.
 For a signature to be considered valid, the certificate itself as well as any intermediate certificates in the certificate chain must be signed using SHA-2 too.
 (Note that Windows Explorer will still report SHA-1 signatures as valid in the file properties dialog, but for all purposes they will be rejected by Windows.)

 For some time, it was recommended that files should be dual-signed with both SHA-1 and SHA-2 signatures for backwards compatibility, but this seems no longer necessary: SHA-2 has been in Windows starting with Windows 8 and Server 2012.
 Also, Windows 7 and Server 2008 have been updated in 2015 to support SHA-2.